Catalan literature: Renaixença

 The first Romantics in Catalonia and the Balearic Islands chose Spanish as their language, and did not resort to using the Catalan language until a national awakening movement, kickstarted by Romantic nationalism, appeared.
 The foundation of the basis of the movement is most often credited to Bonaventura Carles Aribau with his Oda a la Pàtria.
 Renaixença or "rebirth".
 Literary Renaixença shares with European Romanticism most of its traits, but created a style of its own through its admiration of the Middle Ages and its will to embellish the language and the need to create a new common standard.
 Realism and naturalism deeply influenced later authors.
 Their most important adherents were indeed Jacint Verdaguer, who penned Catalonia's national epic, and Àngel Guimerà, whose plays were translated and performed around Europe.

 Modernisme

 Literary Catalan modernisme was the natural follow-up of Renaixença, still showing Romantic traits and influences while focusing on dark themes, such as violence or the dark side of life and nature.
 As for poetry, it closely followed the style of Parnassians and Symbolists.
 The movement was subdivided into authors in whose work prevailed darker decadentism themes, classed under the name Bohèmia Negra, and those whose career embraced Aestheticism, known as participants of Bohèmia Daurada or Bohèmia Rosa.
 Santiago Rusiñol, Joan Maragall and Joan Puig i Ferreter were some of its most influential adherents.
-Furthermore, it is necessary to allude to the seminal work of Miquel Costa i Llobera and Joan Alcover, poets who developed their work parallel to the heyday of Art Nouveau, whilst raising a conception of literature certainly antagonistic relative to them, and more comparable to classical poetry.
+Furthermore, it is necessary to allude to the seminal work of Miquel Costa i Llobera and Joan Alcover, Balearic poets who developed their work parallel to the heyday of Art Nouveau, whilst raising a conception of literature certainly antagonistic relative to them, and more comparable to classical poetry.